 The interdisciplinary case examination is a 6-hour test carried out after 24 hours of preparation.
-The case examination will widely test the learning objectives of the program elements in Semester 2 - Tactical and operational marketing B2C and B2B.
+The case examination will widely test the learning objectives of the program elements in 2.
+Semester.
 Strong emphasis is placed on the student being able, on a methodical basis, to select and apply the relevant theory from several fields related to solving a specific problem.